MICHIGAN GHOST TOWN: The Once-Booming Town of Brinton

 While the town was still hot, people from all over would come to Brinton to enjoy Saturday night dances and parties

 So what happened?
 Fire.
 Most of (if not all) the businesses burned to the ground and seemingly no effort was made to rebuild the once prosperous town.

 The Brinton cemetery is north of town and it's interesting to see the old gravemarkers of the people who originally settled that town...and died for it.

-I drove through Brinton and explored it a few years ago, and it's an interesting little stop, if you know a few things about it first.
-Well, NOW you do!
+I drove through Brinton and explored it a few years ago, and it's an interesting little stop.
+Brinton is located in Isabella County in Coldwater Township.